 Scan images for vulnerabilitiesEstimated reading time: 6 minutes

 Docker Trusted Registry can scan images in your repositories to verify that they are free from known security vulnerabilities or exposures, using Docker Security Scanning.
-The results of these scans are reported for each image tag.
+The results of these scans are reported for each image tag in a repository.

 Docker Security Scanning is available as an add-on to Docker Trusted Registry, and an administrator configures it for your DTR instance.
 If you do not see security scan results available on your repositories, your organization may not have purchased the Security Scanning feature or it may be disabled.
 See Set up Security Scanning in DTR for more details.